quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Note that some settings have two variations (one set locally, one requested by the remote peer).
 This is reflected in the `initiator` field.
-As such, this field MUST be correct for all settings included a single event instance.
+As such, this field MUST be correct for all settings included in a single event instance.
 If the settings from two sides are required, they MUST be logged as two separate event instances.
 If the local peer decides to change its behavior based on remote peer's settings, a new event type can be used to reflect the outcome.